Field service management

 Field service management (FSM) refers to the management of a company's resources employed at or en route to the property of clients, rather than on company property.
-Examples include locating vehicles, managing worker activity, scheduling and dispatching work, ensuring driver safety, and integrating the management of such activities with inventory, billing, accounting and other back-office systems.
-FSM most commonly refers to companies who need to manage installation, service, or repairs of systems or equipment.
+Examples include locating vehicles, managing worker activity, scheduling and dispatching work, ensuring driver safety, and integrating the management of such activities with inventory, billing, accounting, and other back-office systems.
+FSM most commonly refers to companies that need to manage installation, service, or repairs of systems or equipment.
 It can also refer to software and cloud-based platforms that aid in field service management.

 Industry examples

 Field service management is used to manage resources in several industries.